carbon-io/presentation__gluecon-2017/README.md

 * Special variant of the ```o``` operator.
 * Calls ```_main``` iff ```require.main === module``` (i.e. the module is called as the main module).
 * This allows us to create modules that can act both as applications *and* libraries (subtle point -- pretty cool).
-   * We will see example of this with the test framework
+   * We will see an example of this with the test framework

 #### (4.1.5) Advantages of using Atom: